CMC时空档案

 Hong Kong National Security Law

-Beijing enacted the National Security Law for Hong Kong, criminalizing secession, subversion, terrorism, and collusion with foreign forces, following the 2019 protest movement.
-Critics argued it effectively ended the "one country, two systems" framework.
+Bypassing Hong Kong's own legislature, Beijing enacted the National Security Law for Hong Kong — criminalizing secession, subversion, terrorism, and collusion with foreign forces, with a maximum penalty of life imprisonment — following the 2019 protest movement.
+Critics argued the law effectively ended the 'one country, two systems' framework.

 Legislative Context

+Article 23 of the Basic Law had required Hong Kong to enact its own national security legislation since 1997; an attempt to do so was abandoned by Hong Kong's government in 2003 after mass protests.
 The Hong Kong National Security Law (NSL) was passed by China's National People's Congress Standing Committee on June 30, 2020 and came into force at 11:00 PM on June 30 — the precise moment when the full text was first publicly available in Hong Kong.
 The law bypassed Hong Kong's own legislature, using the mechanism in Annex III of the Basic Law that allows national laws to be applied to Hong Kong by NPC decision.
-The law had been demanded under Article 23 of the Basic Law since 1997 but was abandoned by Hong Kong's government in 2003 after mass protests.

 Provisions and Enforcement